rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 ## Licence and information

-The top-level directory of a rollyourown.xyz project includes a `LICENSE`, `CONTRIBUTING.md`, `README.md` and `SECURITY.md` file:
+The top-level directory of a rollyourown project includes a `LICENSE`, `CONTRIBUTING.md`, `README.md` and `SECURITY.md` file:

 - LICENSE: Describes the licence under which the code in the repository may be copied or used.
-Only [open source](https://opensource.org/osd) licences (e.g. the [GPLv3](https://spdx.org/licenses/GPL-3.0-or-later.html) licence) may be used for a rollyourown.xyz project
+Only [open source](https://opensource.org/osd) licences (e.g. the [GPLv3](https://spdx.org/licenses/GPL-3.0-or-later.html) licence) may be used for a rollyourown project
 - CONTRIBUTING.md: Provides information on how to collaborate on the project
 - README.md: Provides a high-level description of the project and how to use it
 - SECURITY.md: Provides information on how to report security vulnerabilities in the project

 ## Top-level scripts

-The top-level directory of a rollyourown.xyz project includes a number of scripts to deploy, upgrade, back up and restore the project:
+The top-level directory of a rollyourown project includes a number of scripts to deploy, upgrade, back up and restore the project:

 ```console
 ├─ backup.sh